pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 - Using a resource that is expensive to initialize multiple times in different pods.
 This is not possible at the moment.
 - Custom parameters that describe resource requirements and initialization.
-  With the current Kubernetes API, only pod annotations can be used as replacement for such parameters, which is not user-friendly.
+  With the current Pod API, annotations have to be used to capture such parameters and then hacks are needed to access them from a CSI driver or device plugin.

 Support for new hardware will be provided by hardware vendor add-ons.
 It will not be necessary anymore to modify Kubernetes itself.